By Royal Command

 By Royal Command is the fifth novel in the Young Bond series depicting Ian Fleming's superspy James Bond as a teenager in the 1930s.
-The novel, written by Charlie Higson, takes place in 1934 and see James at the age of fourteen.
+The novel, written by Charlie Higson, takes place in 1934 and sees James at the age of fourteen as a student at Eton College.
 Locations include The Alps (Kitzbühel), England, France, Lisbon, and Vienna.

 By Royal Command was published in hardcover by Puffin Books in the UK on September 3, 2008.
 Cover art (featuring a black and red Union Jack) was not revealed until the day of publication.
 The paperback was released on May 28, 2009, and includes an extract from a new Young Bond short story by Charlie Higson, "A Hard Man to Kill".

 By Royal Command was released by Disney-Hyperion in the U.S. on May 18, 2010.
 Cover artwork is by Owen Richardson.